Passionate About Inspiring Others

-Even when I became a mother, I still did not fully realize the impact of my childhood’s sexual abuse and traumatic experiences.
-I did not recognize the correlation between my thought process, my learning ability, my behavior, my adult choices and my childhood trauma, I was running away from those parts of me all the time so instead my beautiful brain gave me the gifts of suppression and avoidance.
+Even when I became a mother, I still did not fully realize the impact of my childhood sexual abuse and traumatic experiences.
+I did not recognize the correlation between my thought process, my learning ability, my behavior, my adult choices, and my childhood trauma, I was running away from those parts of me all the time so instead my beautiful brain gave me the gifts of suppression and avoidance.
 The price to pay for those gifts was chaos.
-Eventually, I realized that I was being affected emotionally, psychologically, physically and spiritually.
+Eventually, I realized that I was being affected emotionally, psychologically, physically, and spiritually.

 I was just trying to make it one day at a time.
 I was not paying attention to the damage I was causing myself or others during the process.
 Only when I started my spiritual journey did I fully understand the damage that was underneath my functioning.
 It took a lot but I had to be willing to feel the pain.
 I had created multiple systems to avoid this pain in order to discover what was on the other side.

 During my studies at Cambridge College in Boston, I did extensive research on sexual abuse and its implications in learning environments.
-During this search I discovered parts of myself in the statistical findings of what people who experienced trauma experienced in the classroom. that After completing that research for my master’s in education, I realized I wanted to learn more about the impact, ramifications and day-to-day residue that sexual abuse and other traumas leaves behind.
-I begun to see myself as a series of symptoms tied to these events and wondered where my identity lied with those findings.
+During this search, I discovered parts of myself in the statistical findings of what people who experienced trauma experienced in the classroom.
+After completing that research for my master’s in education, I realized I wanted to learn more about the impact, ramifications, and day-to-day residue that sexual abuse and other traumas leave behind.
+I have begun to see myself as a series of symptoms tied to these events and wondered where my identity lied with those findings.